uspki/policies/certificate-policy.md

 - Reviewing, maintaining, and archiving audit logs
 - Overseeing internal compliance and self-audits to ensure that the CA is operating in accordance with its CPS

 Each CA shall maintain lists, including names, contact information, and copies of appointment memoranda of those who act in these trusted roles, and shall make them available during audits.
-The CA will make this information a part of the permanent records of the CA. However, the CA shall not maintain personnel records or investigative records requiring protection under the Privacy Act.
+The CA shall make this information a part of the permanent records of the CA. However, the CA shall not maintain personnel records or investigative records requiring protection under the Privacy Act.

 ### 5.2.2 Number of Individuals Required per Task
 The CA Private Key shall be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in the physically secured environment described in 5.1.2.